 The central housing area occupies the former area of bungalows west of Carswell Circle.
 It also extends north of Camp Road into the area south of the Nose Docks.
-It is characterised by a high proportion of narrow and medium width plots (see 3.5, above), providing predominantly two and three bedroom houses.
+It is characterised by a high proportion of narrow and medium width plots, providing predominantly two and three bedroom houses.
 There are some three-storey houses and apartment buildings sited in more prominent locations.